jarssoft/DvbMonitor/README.md

 ## Using

 Make 'zapping'.
 For example run the dvb-zap from dvb-tools.
 You need to use -P to get all PIDs of the stream.
+For example:

 <pre>
-dvbv5-zap -c channels-v5.conf -r 'Yle TV1' -P
+dvbv5-zap -c channels-v5.conf 610000000 -P
 </pre>

-Then make a pipe and put trasport stream as standard input:
+Then use /dev/dvb/adapter0/dvr0 as standard input:

 <pre>
-cat /dev/dvb/adapter0/dvr0 |java SubtitleMonitor
+cat /dev/dvb/adapter0/dvr0 |java Monitor
 </pre>

-Or use dvbsnoop to get certain PID:
+Or use dvbsnoop to get only one PID:

 <pre>
-dvbsnoop -s ts -nph -n 100000000 -b 5010 |java Monitor
+dvbsnoop -s ts -b 5000 |java Monitor
 </pre>

-Or from file:
+Or get transport stream from file:

 <pre>
-cat koe.ts |java SubtitleMonitor
+cat koe.ts |java Monitor
 </pre>

+## SubtitleMonitor

+Here is example of reading teletext subtitle from multiple television channel.